Anne E. Cohen

 Lecturer in Law

-Anne Cohen is a senior litigation partner at Debevoise & Plimpton whose wide-ranging practice focuses on complex tort litigation and internal investigations, as well as general commercial litigation.
+Anne Cohen retired in July 2013 from her position as a senior litigation partner at Debevoise & Plimpton, to which she is now Of Counsel.
+For almost 28 years, her wide-ranging practice focused on complex tort litigation and internal investigations.

-As part of the firm’s preeminent internal investigations practice, Ms. Cohen was a senior member of the Debevoise team working on behalf of the Compliance Committee of the Supervisory Board of Siemens AG.
-The Firm’s intense two-year effort was described by U.S. prosecutors and regulators as a key to the swift and ground-breaking resolution reached in December 2008 on FCPA claims against the German engineering company.
-Ms. Cohen also led an inquiry initiated by the audit committee of Telewest Global into a subsidiary’s business practices in UK cable ad sales.
+As part of the firm's preeminent internal investigations practice, Ms. Cohen was a senior member of the Debevoise team working on behalf of the Compliance Committee of the Supervisory Board of Siemens AG.
+The Firm's intense two-year effort was described by U.S. prosecutors and regulators as key to the swift and ground-breaking resolution reached in December 2008 on FCPA claims against the German engineering company.
+Among other investigative projects, Ms. Cohen led an inquiry initiated by the audit committee of Telewest Global into a subsidiary's business practices in UK cable ad sales.

-Ms. Cohen has been active in the mass tort area the past 25 years, representing defendants in firearms, Agent Orange, smoking and health, toxic shock syndrome, pharmaceutical and asbestos matters.
+Ms. Cohen was active in the mass tort area her entire career, representing defendants in firearms, Agent Orange, smoking and health, toxic shock syndrome, pharmaceutical, and asbestos matters.
 A former member of the Product Liability Advisory Council (PLAC) Board of Directors and longtime member of its Case Selection Committee, Ms. Cohen has in-depth experience in the litigation of class actions and other aggregated claims.
-Ms. Cohen has represented the Remington Arms Company for 18 years and has served as its primary strategic counsel in a variety of products liability matters, ranging from individual personal injury suits to class actions to municipal suits brought against the firearms industry.
-Her representations for Remington include the defense of economic loss class actions brought under Rule 23(b)(3) and state law analogs in Texas, Oklahoma, Arkansas, and North Carolina.
+Ms. Cohen represented the Remington Arms Company for two decades and served as its primary strategic counsel in a variety of products liability matters, ranging from individual personal injury suits to class actions to municipal suits brought against the firearms industry.

-Ms. Cohen started at Debevoise in 1986 and became a partner in 1993; she currently serves as the training partner for the Litigation Department.
+Ms. Cohen started at Debevoise in 1986 and became a partner in 1993.
 Prior to practicing law, Ms. Cohen was a reporter for the Cincinnati Post.
 She received her A.B. from Smith in 1976 and an M.S.L. from Yale Law School in 1982, where she studied for a year as a Ford Foundation fellow while on leave from the Post.
 In 1985, she received her J.D. from Columbia, where she was a Harlan Fiske Stone Scholar and an Articles Editor of the Columbia Law Review.
 Before joining Debevoise, Ms. Cohen was a Law Clerk for the Honorable Richard S. Arnold, United States Court of Appeals for the Eighth Circuit.